CodePlatoon/curriculum_old/README.md

 ## Student Resources
 Students from previous cohorts have added a list of resources that they found helpful broken down by week and day.
 Please take a look at [this link](https://docs.google.com/spreadsheets/d/1nX1ylt8AOWVnwZ5v-naN7K2bfhlfZm8TRzepOuXdqWw/edit#gid=0) and add your own for future cohorts!

+## Code Platoon Guest Speakers & Workshops Feedback
+Our guest speakers like to receive feedback for their workshops/presentations.
+Please fill out this [Workshop Feedback Form](https://forms.gle/tJd5XwcSGHeXXASo7) and we'll aggregate all the feedback and give it to them.